AlperennK/RegPage/README.md

 Should be implemented:

-    -Change pause method with ExpectedConditions
+    -DONE
     -Write features, add RunCuke etc..
     -Set scenario to wait user input to skip Captcha and continue to success page -Add Cross platform option for firefox and explorer.